Northern Virginia Long-Term Care Volunteer Ombudsman Program

 Our volunteers routinely say they get so much more than they give from this high-impact volunteer opportunity!

-- Commit to working four hours a week for one year.
+- Commit to working four hours a week for at least one year.

 - Make visits to assisted living and nursing home facilities between 8 a.m. and 6 p.m. on weekdays.

-- Can work in any of the jurisdictions the program covers including Alexandria, Arlington, Fairfax, Loudoun and Prince William.
+- Can work in any of the jurisdictions the program covers including Alexandria, Arlington, Fairfax, and Loudoun.

 For additional information:

 - See a position description.